WGBH/AAPB2/app/views/override/about-the-american-archive.md

 Internet, the great majority of our audio, film and video history sits in collections that are locked away and unavailable to the American public, and could eventually be lost forever.
-However, unique opportunities exist to use these archives to expand Public Television’s educational mission.
+However, unique opportunities exist to use these archives to expand Public Television's educational mission.
 Educators and students could pick and choose content from which to create unique, digital learning materials capable of being presented in a variety of formats.
-Historians, journalists and documentary filmmakers could take advantage of the archive’s thousands of hours of raw footage for research purposes or for creating new educational works.
+Historians, journalists and documentary filmmakers could take advantage of the archive's thousands of hours of raw footage for research purposes or for creating new educational works.
 Most importantly, digitizing these vast archives will allow the public to reap the benefits of its years of investment in public broadcasting.